-3.1: There is a variety of assessments; handouts and illustrations, PowerPoints, lecture notes, online exams, online video lectures, case research and an applied business project.
-All seem to match the 39 learning outcomes.

-3.2: Course grading policy is clear.
+- 3.1: There is a variety of assessments; handouts and illustrations, powerpoints, lecture notes, online exams, online video lectures, case research and an applied business project.
+All seem to match the 40 learning outcomes. - 3.2: Course grading policy is clear.
 The pie chart is a nice visual, nice!
 The breakdown in the categories of grading is almost equal and seems reasonable.
-The narrative that describes how the grading scale is calculated is also appreciated and reviewer pleased to see this.
-The additional explanations of the course requirements is extremely beneficial to students.
-Perhaps linking those to the electronic version found in Blackboard may strengthen it even more.

-3.3: The assessments are listed in the syllabus and the grading weights are explained.

-3.4: The assessment instruments are varied, including assignments, final project, exams and design project.

-3.5: Each unit has multiple assessments for tracking progress.
+The narrative that describes how the grading scale is calculated is also appreciated and reviewer pleased to see this. - 3.3: The assessments are listed in the syllabus and the grading weights are explained. - 3.4: The assessment instruments are varied, including assignments, final project, exams and design project. - 3.5: Each unit has multiple assessments for tracking progress.
 Adding a statement about how learners will receive feedback is ideal.

-D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
-4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
-4.3 All instructional materials used in the course are appropriately cited.
+D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
+3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
+3 3 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
 1 0 Total 1 2

 4.1: The reviewer noted the Blackboard course and the activities, assignments posted.
 The assignments that were posted all posed a series of questions to the student.
 Some of the questions posed were very detailed and listed over a dozen and other questions were not as detailed.
 However, the same type of response was required for all assignments.
 Reviewer suggests having students explain these concepts in another format other than text.
 Written feedback in a formal paper is good, but can be redundant and not allow for critical thinking or the opportunity to collaborate with other peers.
+It is suggested to offer a few of these journals in a discussion format which will allow for a deeper collaboration and understanding.
+Also, consider having students submit a collage, video or other format that encourages critical thinking but an opportunity to express the learning in varied formats.
+For example, Assignment 4: Fraud, could be further explored and submitted in a video format.
+Students could reenact a real-world scenario of how they may counteract fraud in a place of business.
 These are only suggestions based on student motivation and John Keller's ARCS model, encourage variety and an opportunity to explore these topics in other formats.

 The class outlines are a helpful tool to keep students focused on what's on the agenda for each day.
 Multimedia could be used to adopt this same routine.
 Remember, instructor videos and other media should have transcripts or captioning.
 Also, for the outlines, it may be beneficial to label "Class 1" with "Module 1: Date" - replacing the date with the date of the course.
-Reviewer found the detailed class outlines beneficial and suggests making them interactive where students can click to get to the item reviewed.

-4.2: Materials and purposes for learning are explained.
+- 4.2: Materials and purposes for learning are explained.
 Reviewer noted the great detail in the assignment directions, nice job.
-Reviewer suggests including a grading rubric for all projects and assignments.

-4.3: The textbook/online resource is cited in the syllabus.

-4.4: Yes

-4.5: A variety of materials is listed for the course.

-4.6: No mention is made of optional, or extra credit, assignments or activities.
+Reviewer suggests including a grading rubric for all projects and assignments. - 4.3: The textbook/online resource is cited in the syllabus. - 4.4: Yes - 4.5: A variety of materials is listed for the course. - 4.6: No mention is made of optional, or extra credit, assignments or activities.